hipe/tmx/plugin/doc/issues/011-model-centric-operator-branch.md

 ordering is consistent, unlike in [br]-era where we would get a different ordering based on what nodes were already loaded.)

+## code dive :[#here.C]

+(about code subject,)

+  - mutually exclusively, the client can pass *either* an "invocation" *or* an "invocation resources".

+  - the umbrella term we use over both of these is the "resourcey".

+  - this "resourcey" object is what is yielded to the action when it is constructed, and so it (alone) determines what resources and application state information the action instance may access and know about.

+  - the "invocation resources" is conceptually inside the "invocation", and so to chose the one provides access to the other, but:

+  - the "invocation resources" (when compared to the "invocation") is is stateless and immutable so one should prefer to pass it over the "invocation" when possible,

+  - however some clients may want to play with fire and let their action instance have access the entire application invocation for whatever nefarious or smelly reason. (it is recommended to start out with the one and only switch to the other as a crutch.)

+our main interest in managing it to the degree that we do is:

+  - A. we want to preserve (in a `name_symbol`) which "type" was passed so that downstream clients can be aware of this.

+  - B. for our own uses we need to access the invocation resources. with the small adapter pattern we apply here, we may do so uniformly elsewhere while isolating this mess to here.

+  - C. almost as an unrelated concern (violation of SRP), we also read and carry the hooks..